JosephDuffy/Slider/README.md

  - [ ] API mirroring with `UISlider`.
 Other than `value` property this should be possible
    - Another option is to make `value` the result of `upperValue` - `lowerValue`
  - [ ] Support a single thumb
    - This will also require the minimum track slicing to be correct
- - [ ] Support any number of thumbs
  - [ ] Accessibility support